aliyun/terraform-provider-alicloud/website/docs/d/ess_scheduled_tasks.html.markdown

   * `description` - Description of the scheduled task.
   * `launch_expiration_time` - The time period during which a failed scheduled task is retried.
   * `launch_time` - The time at which the scheduled task is triggered.
   * `recurrence_type` - Specifies the recurrence type of the scheduled task.
-If set, both recurrence_value and recurrence_end_time must be set.
   * `recurrence_value` - Specifies how often a scheduled task recurs.
-The valid value depends on recurrence_type.
   * `recurrence_end_time` - Specifies the end time after which the scheduled task is no longer repeated.